 Waterloo Presbytery in Ontario, Canada is one of 99 district courts of the United Church of Canada.
 It oversees an active community of 60 churches in Cambridge, Guelph, Kitchener-Waterloo and the North and West.
 We are fortunate to have a blend of both rural and urban charges, from part-time to multiple-staff ministries.
 All of our churches are unique, but some offer visionary partnerships.
 Consider Westminister United sharing facilities with the Temple Shalom synagogue, or St. Luke's United which fostered and is surrounded by a thriving seniors' complex.
 Our theological stance is as varied as our facilities: from conservative to liberal, from covenanting to affirming.
 Despite, and maybe because of this diversity, we unite in our focus on Christ's love for us and for the work to be done.

 core goals . . .Waterloo Presbytery has identified the mission, health and vitality of congregations as its core business.
-Since September, we've been working on a Strategic Plan that will identify priorities and key goals and objectives for the next 3 to 5 years.

 The Plan is built around four phases of congregational life;